lucas1295santos/lucas1295santos.github.io/Content/posts/test-doubles.md

 If you want to know more about `DIP` and the other `SOLID` principles, [this article from hackernoon](https://hackernoon.com/solid-principles-made-easy-67b1246bcdf) is a great light start.
 And [This repo from ochococo](https://github.com/ochococo/OOD-Principles-In-Swift) gives nice and easy examples and has links to in-depth articles that are really good reading.

-If you want to know how to unit test asynchronous code, check out [my article about it]. (https://www.lucasoliveira.tech/posts/async-tests)
+If you want to know how to unit test asynchronous code, check out [my article about it](https://www.lucasoliveira.tech/posts/async-tests).